Does Sand Help With Soil Drainage?

 How Do I Add Drainage To Potted Plants?

-For anyone who needs to add drainage to their potted plant, this is pretty easy to do.
+This is pretty easy to do for anyone who needs to add drainage to their potted plant.
 To start, make sure your plant's pot has drainage holes at the bottom to filter out excess water.

-Next, add sand, gravel, or both into your soil's top and bottom layer.
-Doing this will help drain extra water from your plant and keep its roots from getting too wet.
+Next, add sand, gravel, or both to your soil's top and bottom layers.
+This will help drain extra water from your plant and keep its roots from getting too wet.

 8" Self Watering + Self Aerating High Drainage Planter

-This eight-inch pot is a durable plastic material, self-waters for two weeks has a drainage reservoir, and comes in a few sizes/colors.
+This eight-inch pot is made of durable plastic.
+It self-waters for two weeks, has a drainage reservoir, and comes in several sizes/colors.

 Do Pots Need Drainage Holes?

-Regardless of where a potted plant is, we think choosing one with drainage holes is important.
-If your pot doesn't have holes at the bottom, your plant will likely get overwatered and develop root issues.
+Regardless of where a potted plant is, we think it's important to choose one with drainage holes.
+Without holes at the bottom, your plant will likely get overwatered and develop root issues.

 To Wrap It Up